openvinotoolkit/training_extensions/models/action_recognition/model_templates/custom-action-recognition/README.md

 ### 3. Prepare data

 The training script assumes the data for the action recognition is provided as raw frames stored in directories where each directory represents a single video source.
-Additionally we assume that the data is splitted on train/val subsets.
+Additionally we assume that the data is split on train/val subsets.
 The annotation file consists of lines where each line represents single video source in the following format:
 ```
 <rel_path_to_video_dir> <label_id> <start_video_frame_id> <end_video_frame_id> <start_clip_frame_id> <end_clip_frame_id> <video_fps>